coq/coq/doc/sphinx/proof-engine/tactics.rst

       is erased (to avoid erasure, use parentheses, as in :n:`destruct (@ident)`).

-      If :token:`ident` is a hypothesis of the context, and :token:`ident` is not anymore dependent in the goal after application of :tacn:`destruct`, it is erased (to avoid erasure, use parentheses, as in :n:`destruct (@ident)`).
+      If :token:`ident` is a hypothesis of the context, and :token:`ident` is no longer dependent in the goal after application of :tacn:`destruct`, it is erased (to avoid erasure, use parentheses, as in :n:`destruct (@ident)`).

    .. tacv:: destruct @natural

-      :n:`destruct @natural` behaves as :n:`intros until @natural` followed by destruct applied to the last introduced hypothesis.
+      :n:`destruct @natural` behaves like :n:`intros until @natural` followed by destruct applied to the last introduced hypothesis.

      .. note::